 - Preheat your oven to 400 degrees.
 Line a baking sheet with parchment paper and set aside.

-- In a small bowl whisk together the buttermilk and egg and set aside.
+- In a small bowl whisk together the buttermilk and egg.
+Set aside.

-- Pour the buttermilk mixture into the flour mixture and lightly incorporate.
-As you incorporate all the flour, knead lightly into a round loaf as best you can.
-This is a quickbread, so you don’t want to activate the gluten in the flour with a lot of kneading.
+- Pour the buttermilk mixture into the flour mixture and stir to lightly incorporate.
+If the dough is a little sticky, add a little extra flour.
+Turn the dough out onto the counter and knead once or twice.
+This is a quick bread, so you don’t want to activate the gluten in the flour with a lot of kneading.
+Shape into a round circle.

 - Allow bread to cool 15 minutes and then serve warm.
-It can also be eaten at room temperature or toasted for a snack.
+It can also be eaten at room temperature or toasted for a snack later.
+Enjoy!

 - 1 Tablespoon vinegar replaces 1 Tablespoon whole milk in a cup, let it sit for 5 minutes before using